hantsy/spring6-sandbox/docs/rest-client.md

 # An introduction to Spring RestClient API

-Spring Framework 6.1 introduces a new synchronous HttpClient - [`RestClient`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestClient.html), which is based on the existing [`RestTemplate`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), but provides a collection of modern fluent APIs to send HTTP requests.
+Spring Framework 6.1 introduces a new synchronous HTTP client - [`RestClient`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestClient.html).
+It is built on top of the existing [`RestTemplate`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) but offers a set of modern, fluent APIs for sending HTTP requests.

 > [!NOTE]
-> If you have some experience with [`WebClient`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.html) from the Spring WeFlux module, you can consider `RestClient` as the blocking version of `WebClient`.
+> If you have experience with [`WebClient`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.html) from the Spring WebFlux module, think of `RestClient` as its blocking counterpart.

-`RestClient` provides several convenient methods to create an instance quickly.
+`RestClient` provides several convenient methods to create an instance quickly:

-* `RestClient.create()` to create an instance with the default configuration in the background
+* `RestClient.create()` - Creates an instance with the default configuration.
-* `RestClient.baseUrl()` to set up a *baseUrl* that to be connected
+* `RestClient.baseUrl(String baseUrl)` - Sets up a base URL to be connected.
-* `RestClient.create(RestTemplate)` to reuse the settings in the existing `RestTemplate`
+* `RestClient.create(RestTemplate restTemplate)` - Reuses the settings in the existing `RestTemplate`.

-Alternatively, it also provides another convenient `builder()` method to get a `RestClient.Builder` that can be used to customize the common properties when initializing a `RestClient` instance. eg.
+Alternatively, it also provides a convenient `builder()` method to get a `RestClient.Builder` that can be used to customize common properties when initializing a `RestClient` instance, such as:

-* The default URI (via *baseUrl()*)/default header/default cookie
+* The default URI (via `baseUrl(String baseUrl)`).
-* The underlay HttpClient engine (via *requestFactory()*)
+* Default headers and cookies.
-* The message converters used to encode/decode HTTP message payload(via *messageConverters()*)
+* The underlying HTTP client engine (via `requestFactory(ClientHttpRequestFactory requestFactory)`).
-* The HttpClient *interceptor* to filter out client requests/responses globally
+* Message converters used to encode/decode HTTP message payloads (via `messageConverters(Consumer<List<HttpMessageConverter<?>>> converters)`).
-* etc.
+* HTTP client interceptors to filter client requests/responses globally.

-The following codes use `RestClient.Builder` to declare a `RestClient` bean in Spring `Configuration`.
+The following code uses `RestClient.Builder` to declare a `RestClient` bean in a Spring `Configuration` class:

 ```java
 @Bean